-What's in the bag of two-time Major champion and Ryder Cup star Collin Morikawa?
+What's in the bag of two-time Major champion, Race to Dubai winner and Ryder Cup star Collin Morikawa?

 In winning The Open at Royal St George's, Collin Morikawa became the first player to ever win two Major Championships on his debut in the events.
 The 24-year-old American was in stunning form at Royal St George's as he posted a bogey-free 66 (-4) in the final round to win the Claret Jug by two shots from Jordan Spieth on 15-under par.

-Morikawa, who won the WGC-Workday Championship at The Concession earlier this year having won the US PGA Championship last year, is just the second player to have won The Open and PGA before the age of 25, joining Tiger Woods.
-He now has five PGA Tour titles and has moved up to No.3 in the world rankings.
+Morikawa, who won the 2020 US PGA Championship at TPC Harding Park, is just the second player to have won The Open and PGA before the age of 25, joining Tiger Woods.
+He already has five PGA Tour titles to his name.

 He's also the player to take the fewest Major starts to win twice since Bobby Jones, having played just eight Grand Slam events in his career to date, and the first debutant to win The Open since 2003 when Ben Curtis also won at Royal St George's.

 Morikawa has made headlines galore since turning pro, beginning his career by making 22 consecutive cuts, second only to the 25-event streak Tiger Woods achieved at the start of his career.

 The American used a combination of TaylorMade golf clubs and the new TP5 golf ball along with Titleist Vokey Design wedges in his victory in Dubai.